99wanglin/99wanglin/README.md

 - :telescope: I’m aspiring to be a Full-Stack web developer.

 - :point_right: I enjoy taking on new projects even if I have no experience before.
-Being able to see the results of my efforts being used in an actual product that is deployed drives me to do my best.
+My coding journey started only when I entered University and ever since then I have been looking for projects to do, side projects and Undergraduate Research Opportunities(UROP).
+I wish to be able to learn as much as possible at this early stage.

 - :seedling: I am currently assisting SUTD academia to develop a website for them to collect data in their design workshops.